JingyiBian612/Geant4DNA_v11.3.0_temppH/examples/extended/medical/dna/chem6/TemppH_dependency_modification.md

 This repository is a modification of the original open-source project [Geant4DNA](http://geant4-dna.org)

-The base code and structure are developed by the Geant4DNA collaboration and licensed under [original license name].
+The base code and structure are developed by the Geant4DNA collaboration and licensed under [original license name](http://cern.ch/geant4/license ).

 ## Features